1nekomata/cstrap/README.md

 Run `make build && sudo make install` to build and install cstrap to the /usr/local/bin directory.

-PREFIX sets the Prefix of the installation Directory and BIN sets the directory that will contain cstrap
+PREFIX sets the installation Directory Prefix and BIN sets the directory that will contain cstrap

 ## Usage